sofielloyd/LanguageAnalytics_2022/NetworkAnalysis/README.md

 ## Contribution
-This assignment was conduted in collaboration with Laura Louise Rokkjær (student no.: 201908876) and some of the code may be equivalent to each others.
+This assignment was conduted in collaboration with Laura Louise Rokkjær (student no.: 201908876) and some of the code may be equivalent to each other.

 ## Assignment description